 This group runs primarily for semi-professional artists who have either been formally trained or otherwise gained solid experience of exhibiting and participating in 'solid', well conceived projects with a purpose.
 The group has a mainatiend the loyalty of a core group who welcome new members and keep its supportive spirit alive and well.

-The group meets six times a year to:
+the group meets six times a year; generally to:

 • Undertake critical reviews of work in progress and encourage skill swaps and knowledge sharing